IABTechLab/uid2docs/api/v2/README.md

 The v2 updates to the UID2 API include the following:

 - Application API layer encryption that provides E2E content protection, which prevents sensitive UID2 information from leaking to a network operator or the UID2 service operator.
-- In addition to the client API `key` for [authetication](#authentication-and-authorization), a client `secret` is now required for encrypting API requests and decrypting API responses.
-For details and Python examples, see [Encrypting Requests and Decrypting Responses](./encryption-decryption.md).
+- In addition to the client API key for [authetication](#authentication-and-authorization), a client secret is now required for [encrypting API requests and decrypting API responses](./encryption-decryption.md).
 - No more query parameters.
 New POST methods take input parameters as the request body in the JSON format.
 - No URL-encoding of parameter values is required.
 - The [POST /identity/map](./endpoints/post-identity-map.md) endpoint now retrieves UID2s and salt bucket IDs for one or multiple email addresses, phone numbers, or the respective hashes.